Navteq: Acquired by Nokia

-Nokia Location & Commerce integration
+Merged

 In 2011, Nokia announced Navteq would be fully merged into Nokia, its CEO Larry Kaplan assisting through year end and leaving the company.
 The newly formed entity, branded Nokia Location & Commerce, would be headed by Michael Halbherr, and be formed of Nokia and former Navteq employees.
 Nokia also announced the closing of two Navteq offices in Malvern, PA (former Traffic.com) and Bonn, Germany, affecting more than 300 employees.

-Here
+Rebrand to Here

-In 2012, the new brand name HERE was introduced for Nokia Location & Commerce.
+In 2012, Nokia, announced that it would cut 10,000 jobs, which included the closing of their traffic gathering offices in many major cities across the United States.
+From 2012 to 2013 Traffic.com disseminated traffic information to end-users around the United States solely from their operations headquarters in Chicago.
+In 2013, Nokia sold the Traffic.com URL address and adopted "Here.com" to pair with their new mapping division's identity, Here.
+The new brand name, HERE, was introduced for Nokia Location & Commerce.
+The website functions in the same fashion as Traffic.com did, providing traffic information over maps of major cities.

 On 3 August 2015 Nokia announced an agreement to sell Here to a consortium of three German automotive companies, Audi AG, BMW Group and Daimler AG, at an enterprise value of 2.8 billion euros.
 The consortium will jointly own Here, which will continue to operate as a separate business and serve other customers besides its owners.